Chama (investment)

-A Chama is an informal cooperative society that is normally used to pool and invest savings by people in East Africa, and particularly Kenya.
+A chama is an informal cooperative society that is normally used to pool and invest savings by people in East Africa, and particularly Kenya.
 The chama phenomenon is also referred to as "micro-savings groups".
-"Chama" (also spelled Kyama by certain ethnic groups) is the Kiswahili word for "group" or "body".
+"Chama" (also spelled kyama or Kiama in certain ethnic groups such as the Gikuyu) is the Kiswahili word for "group" or "body".
 The chama phenomenon arose out of the idea of harambee, which means "all together", in the late 1980s and 1990s.
 Originally, chamas tended to be exclusively women's groups, but as chamas started to grow in sophistication and success, men started participating in chamas as well.
 The chama structure is used throughout Africa, but is particularly popular in Kenya where the word originated.
 In Kenya there are estimated to be 300,000 chamas managing a total of KSH 300 billion (US$3.4 billion) in assets.
 Chamas are known for their exclusivity.
 In order to join, new members are typically subjected to extensive interviews and must have assurances or guarantees made for them by an existing member.
 Some sources have estimated that one in three Kenyans is a chama member.

-Chama Structures
+Chama structures

 Chamas are found in many variations.

-Merry Go Round (ROSCA)
+Merry-go-round

-The original chamas were structured as Rotating Savings and Credit Associations (ROSCA), where the members agree to contribute a fixed amount at each meeting for a fixed period such as one year.
+The original chamas were structured as rotating savings and credit associations (ROSCA), where the members agree to contribute a fixed amount at each meeting for a fixed period such as one year.
 At each meeting the funds are collected up and certain members are paid the entirety of the collected money on a rotating schedule.
 For example, a chama of twelve women might use this system on a monthly basis and contributing 1000 shillings by each member at each meeting.
 At each meeting 12,000 shillings would be collected and paid out to one of the members on the schedule.
 The risk of this arrangement is that members who are early in the payout rotation have an incentive to drop out of the chama after they have been paid.
 The participants at the end of the rotation have the highest risk of receiving reduced or no payment after paying faithfully themselves.
 ROSCA chamas minimize this risk by giving the most trusted members the early rotations and the least trusted members the latter rotations.